Join us for 4th Friday!

 Fayetteville Area Transportation & Local History Museum, 325 Franklin St.: See artifact-filled exhibits, including a model train room, that tell the story of transportation from pre-history through the early 20th century.
 The Transportation Museum also hosts the City Market with crafts and local produce for sale.
 Their latest exhibit, Lafayette in Fayetteville, includes an array of artifacts, images and information connecting the Marquis de Lafayette to the City of Fayetteville.
 Also, a new automobile will be on display in the annex.
 Stop by from 8 to 10 p.m.

-Market House: Featuring the educational exhibit Flags upstairs from 6 to 10 p.m.
+Market House: Featuring the educational exhibit Cape Fear River upstairs from 6 to 10 p.m.
 This exhibit is in addition to the permanent exhibit, A View From The Square which tells the history of Downtown Fayetteville.

 Market Square Coffee House, 106 Hay St.: Local Music Showcase beginning at 7 p.m.